abitdodgy/abitdodgy.github.io/_posts/2015-09-06-project-euler-problem-6.md

 ## A better solution

-If you paid attention during elementary math&mdash;I didn't&mdash;you should know that there is a better way to express the equation.
-Theoretically, we can use mathematical induction to solve this problem up to any number.
+With the help of elementary math--specifically, mathematical induction--we can solve this problem up to any number.

 This is the square of the sum up to $$n$$.